activisthandbook/activisthandbook/articles/join/team.md

 -   Many activists don't know about Activist Handbook yet.
 We want more change-makers to make use of our free learning materials.

--   We do not have access to funding and our team of volunteers is small.
+-   Our team of active volunteers who can support and train writers is small.
 We want to grow our capacity so that we can scale up our project.

 We are looking for people like you to take on these challenges!